 Yes, if you use it properly.
 Nest, the leading manufacturer of smart thermostats reports that their average user saves $145 a year on heating and cooling.
 Other manufacturers are less open about their user data, but the average savings reported by real users is 10% to 20%, with the savings in heating costs being greater than that in A/C costs.

 The following are some useful tips to make sure you save money with your smart thermostat.

 - Set reasonable temperatures.
-Keeping a house at 65°F in a heatwave or 78°F in a sub-zero blizzard is going to be expensive no matter what thermostat you use.
+Keep it higher than 65°F in a heatwave or under 78°F in a blizzard.
+Otherwise, you’re going to get an expensive bill.